georg-wolflein/ToolArena/.legacy/README.md

 initialize()
 ```
 This function registers a pytest fixture named `tool` for the tool itself, e.g. `uni_extract_features`.
-It also registers a fixture for each invocation of the tool defined in the YAML file in the `test_cases` section, e.g. `kather100k_muc`.
+It also registers a fixture for each invocation of the tool defined in the YAML file in the `test_invocations` section, e.g. `kather100k_muc`.

 Loosely speaking, calling the `initialize()` function is equivalent to the following code:
 ```python